Coverdell Fellows Program

 Q: Can I take the MA program online as a Coverdell Fellow?

-A: The program requires Coverdell Fellows to take the MA program on the USF Tampa campus
+A: The program requires Coverdell Fellows to take the MA or MS program on the USF Tampa campus.

 Q: When are Coverdell Fellows appointed?